Franz Steinkühler

 Franz Steinkühler (born 20 May 1937) is a German business consultant and former trade union leader.
-He served between 1986 and 1993 as boss of the powerful "IG Metall" (Metal workers' Trades Union), which after 1990, following what amounted to a take-over of its hitherto separate East German counterpart, became the largest trade union in the western world, in terms of membership numbers.
+He served between 1986 and 1993 as the director of the powerful "IG Metall" (Metal workers' Trades Union), which after 1990, following what amounted to a take-over of its hitherto separate East German counterpart, became the largest trade union in the western world, in terms of membership numbers.

 Life

 Provenance and early years

 Franz Steinkühler was born in Würzburg.
 His father worked as an electrician at the time of his birth, but later switched to a career with the police service.
 During the war, which broke out in September 1939, much of Würzburg, which was still in large part a timber built city, was destroyed by Anglo-American bombing and a particularly destructive resulting fire storm.
 Survivors, including the Steinkühler family, were evacuated to Lower Bavaria.
 They subsequently relocated again, this time to Göppingen (Stuttgart) in Württemberg.

 Steinkühler attended middle-school in Göppingen and then completed an apprenticeship as a toolmaker.
 Progress was unusually rapid: before reaching the age of 21 he had already obtained the associated Master's Certificate.
 He had planned to move on at this point to the Esslingen Engineering College ("Esslinger Ingenieurschule"), but family funds were insufficient to support this move, so he instead trained in business development, attending evening classes organised by the REFA.
 His first job following completion of his apprenticeship was as a time keeper and job scheduler with a manufacturing business in Göppingen.
 He became actively engaged with the works council at the age of 14.
 In 1959/60 - still in Göppingen - Steinkühler was elected Works Council Chairman ("Betriebsratsvorsitzender").
 Meanwhile he had joined the Social Democratic Party (SPD) in 1951.